 Could it be because I haven’t told anyone about it on social media?
 Or, for that matter, about the existence of ScaleQuail?

-One of the reasons I rarely make noise about my work is because I’m not confident it’s good.
-Obviously, confidence is a big part of entrepreneurial success, so I need to remove the psychological need to be fully confident in something I'm releasing.
-The worst part is the span of time after the post.
-Will people "like" it?
-Will they be completely indifferent?
-The silence of my notifications is unbearable.
-And because I produced the work myself, the reaction to the work is a reaction to me.
-The feeling can cut to the bone.
+One of the reasons I don't make excessive noise about my work is because I’m not confident it’s good.
+Obviously, that’s ridiculous!
+Badger blog is good.
+But the silence of my notifications speaks volumes.
+And because I produced the work myself, feelings can cut to the bone.

-A healthier work-around is to have an automated service make posts without my knowledge.
-With a pile of content in the hopper, and a system that publishes at random times throughout the day, I can get my information out there without worrying about how I feel about it — or, at least, worrying about it constantly at a low enough level that I eventually tune it out.
+A healthier workaround is to have an automated service do advertising without my knowledge.
+With a pile of content in the hopper, and a system that publishes at random times throughout the day, I can get my marketing done without worrying about it — or, at least, pushing it into the background with climate change and armies of robot assassins.

 Alright... wow.
-This is what it must feel like to be an Influencer!
-Aw, it tells me how to put tracking links into my posts?
-Nice.
+Is this what it feels like to be an Influencer?
+Aw, it tells me how to put tracking links into my posts.
 And that dashboard.
 I can target people in specific groups by watching hashtags.
 This is great.
 I hope it filters out reaction GIFs.
+(UPDATE: it does not)

 Now that I can see Twitter from the Content Producer point-of-view, I have all the tools I need to do a professional social media blitz.
-I may not even need to de-personalize as I drive up my follower count with measured, consumable content.
+I may not even need to de-personalize as I drive up my follower count with coldly measured, consumable content.

-Forget might not be the exact word, but for days at a time I might dive into some new project, or have to catch up on six months of backlogged accounting.
+Forget might not be the exact word, but for days at a time I'll dive into some new project, or have to catch up on six months of backlogged accounting.
 It’s happened before, and not only for Twitter.
 Hell, I keep forgetting about my PO box, and I almost never think about my Goodreads account.

 This is why I need a general business dashboard, something to keep every active tendril top-of-mind.
 I would rather do anything but advertise, and there’s plenty else to keep me occupied, but if I’ve got a visualization of all possible business activities, I can see what I’m neglecting, and spread myself out more evenly.